 Even if all these obstacles are overcome there is the human element to consider.
 People do not always make rational decisions even if provided with perfect information.
 Relationships still have an impact on decision making.
 There are various biases and preferences to deal with.
-Inbound marketing is not a perfect solution but it can bring sales and marketing closer together.
+Inbound marketing is not a perfect solution but it can improve the relationship between sales and marketing closer.

 Defining Marketing and Sales Responsibilities

 The only way an inbound marketing process will work is with a close, mutually supportive, relationship between sales and marketing.
 If marketing tries to create the required content without sales input it will fail.
 Conversely, sales do not have the content generating and content delivery experience of marketing.

 Inbound marketing provides an opportunity to clearly divide sales and marketing responsibilities.
 Once that division is in place and the benefits are understood then a frictionless relationship can exist.

 Marketing should retain responsibility for strategy.
 Based on solid research and a detailed understanding of the marketplace they need to determine what should be sold and to whom.
 They need to define the proposition (price, service etc) and decide on the best way to ensure target customers aware of that proposition.